CD-Xbow/minipaint4/README.md

 # miniPaint4 for puter
 This is my rather modest mod of miniPaint4 for use on puter.com.
 This was the first online graphics editor I felt I could live with.
 After using it for a while I had a list of enhanements.
-Starting with the easiest, neating up the messy filter menues, then integrating a bit with services puter offer including the Ai tools and finally I'll try to make a custom brush.
-I can't live without a smudge brush!
+Starting with the easiest, neatening up the messy filter menues, then integrating a bit with services puter offer including the Ai tools and finally I'll try to make a custom brush.
+I can't live without a good brush!
 First, it's off to batttle with NPM.

 The following documentation is all origianl.